Jarryd460/introduction-to-lang-chain/README.md

 # Introduction to LangChain

 This repository serves as an introduction to working with LangChain, specifically focusing on chat models using Ollama's LLaMA models.
+It includes various examples demonstrating different aspects of chat model interactions.

 ## 🚀 Features